Let’s take a moment.

 All you need is 15 minutes friend.
 Brush some baguette slices with olive oil and toast for 10 minutes on your super duper griddler, smear on some cheese, top with a dollop of fig spread, then the prosciutto, arugula, balsamic glaze, and waaah-lllah!
 That’s it.

-It’s a little sweet, a little salty, a little savory and will redirect your guest’s stomach (and save your sanity) while you pull out that pre-made back-up turkey from your fridge that you bought at the store and covertly warm up in the microwave to serve for a super successful stress-free Thanksgiving. ????
+It’s a little sweet, a little salty, a little savory and will redirect your guest’s stomach (while also saving your sanity).
+Then pull out that pre-made back-up turkey from your fridge that you bought at the store and covertly warm it up in the microwave for a super successful stress-free Thanksgiving.
+Oh wait, you’ve never done that?
+Um…yeah…me neither….

 If you try this recipe, lemme know!
 I’d always love hearing from you so leave a comment, give it a rating (if you’ve made it), and tag a picture #passmesometasty on Instagram so I can see!Print